Jewish deicide: Historicity of Barabbas

 Some biblical scholars, including Benjamin Urrutia and Hyam Maccoby, go a step further by not only doubting the historicity of the blood curse statement in Matthew but also the existence of Barabbas.
 This theory is based on the fact that Barabbas's full name was given in early writings as Jesus Barabbas, meaning literally Jesus, son of the father.
 The theory is that this name originally referred to Jesus himself, and that when the crowd asked Pilate to release "Jesus, son of the father" they were referring to Jesus himself, as suggested also by Peter Cresswell.
 The theory suggests that further details around Barabbas are historical fiction based on a misunderstanding.
 The theory is disputed by other scholars.

 Paul's First Letter to the Thessalonians

 The First Epistle to the Thessalonians also contains accusations of Jewish deicide:

-For you, brethren, became imitators of the churches of God in Christ Jesus which are in Judea; for you suffered the same things from your own countrymen as they did from the Jews, who killed both the Lord Jesus and the prophets, and drove us out, and displease God and oppose all men.
+For you, brethren, became imitators of the churches of God in Christ Jesus which are in Judea; for you suffered the same things from your own countrymen as they did from the Jews, who killed both the Lord Jesus and the prophets, and drove us out, and displease God and oppose all men by hindering us from speaking to the Gentiles so that they may be saved.
+Thus they have constantly been filling up the measure of their sins; but God's wrath has overtaken them at last.